Commonly Asked Questions

 The other category is the function to fetch the most recent value.
 This takes the form:

-= CRDNL.DAT(‹cell range›, ‹model›)
+= CRDNL.LATEST(‹cell range›, ‹model›)

 Where: